-The Sociology major is extremely flexible and caters to your individual interests.
-It consists of 39 credits, including:
+The Sociology major is very flexible and caters to your individual interests.
+The

 - Introduction to Sociocultural Anthropology or Peoples of the World

 - Methods of Social Research

 - Race and Ethnic Relations or Social Stratification

 - Six departmental electives, four of which must be 300 level or higher (18 credits)